-What are the Symptoms of COVID-19?
+What Are the Symptoms of COVID-19?

 This list is not all inclusive.
-Please consult your medical provider for any other symptoms that are severe or concerning to you.
+Please consult your medical provider for any other symptoms that are new, severe, or concerning to you.

 Page last updated: October 16, 2023